Getting started

 Secret keys authenticate server-to-server calls.
 Never ship them to browsers, mobile apps, or public repositories.

-• Use secret keys for /v1/jobs, project config reads, and server-managed beacons.
+• Use secret keys for /v1/placements, advanced job routes, project config reads, and server-managed beacons.

 • Rotate keys in the dashboard if ownership or deployment boundaries change.